 Home Tags GenX

-The company that makes a compound that has been found in private wells near its North Carolina plant wants to install water filter systems at homes served by those wells.
+The company that makes a chemical that's been found in private wells near its North Carolina plant will stop providing bottled water to residents whose wells meet the state's health goal.